-24. Overview of entity's material responsible business conduct issues:
+26. Overview of entity's material responsible business conduct issues:

 Sr. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 1 Water Management Risk Increased water consumption and constrained water supply are among the most critical global risks.
 Considering our dependency on water for the viability of our operations, we have identified it as a material risk for us.
-The Company's Intermediates facility has Zero Liquid Discharge (ZLD) facilities and in future the Company is planning to make all its manufacturing facilities to run through ZLD.
-Following the treatment process, we endeavour to maximize the utilization of the treated water for internal purposes whenever feasible, promoting sustainable water management practices.
-Further, the Company was awarded as Best Effort for Water Conservation in Year 2023.
-Negative

-BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-Sr. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 2.
+The Company has implemented total Zero Liquid Discharge (ZLD) at its dyes intermediates facilities and implemented Zero Liquid Discharge for few products of dyes manufacturing facility in order to reduce fresh water consumption and to maximize recycle and reuse of water.
+Further, we have optimized reuse, recycle of treated waste water in the plant operations to reduce overall fresh water consumption.
+We have also increased reaction concentration in process to reduce waste water generation.
+Negative 2.
 Community Development Opportunity Community development activities help the Company to create a positive impact on society by undertaking meaningful interventions to bring significant benefits to large sections of society.
 The Company is dedicated to generate sustainable opportunities for underprivileged communities through initiatives such as enhancing education, promoting sustainable livelihoods, fostering a healthy society, and supporting rural infrastructure development.
 Positive 3.
-Health and Safety Risk In chemical industry, failure to ensure Health & Safety can directly impact people and community and disrupt the operations Provision and maintenance of fire detection, alarm and suppression systems Employee engagement campaigns on health &amp; safety topics Regular training on occupational health &amp; safety to sensitize employees Further, the Company was awarded as Industrial Safety Award in year 2018 and as Behaviour based Safety Approach for "Heath, Safety HIV Prevention" at World of Work in year 2023.
-Negative 4.
-Diversity, Equity and Inclusion (DEI) Opportunity To be on top of our innovation culture, we need diversity of thought, ideas, and perspectives.
-Focus on DEI helps to create better trust with employees which helps them in turn to perform better.
-Diversity, Equity, and Inclusion allows us to be more reflective of the society that we live in, provide opportunities to include people from all walks of life, respect our differences, foster socio- economic inclusion and help marginalized communities.
-Positive
+Health and Safety Risk In chemical industry, failure to ensure Health & Safety can directly impact people and community and disrupt the operations.
+The Company recognizes and accords highest priority to safety and well-being of its employees and other relevant parties.
+The Company's dyes manufacturing unit is ISO 45001:2018 Occupational Health and Safety (OHS) Management System with 100% coverage as on 31st March, 2024.
+We have embraced the safety and health management system which covers all manufacturing locations, offices, laboratories and supply chain partners.
+We ensure health, safety and wellbeing of our employees, visitors, contractors, and stake holders.
+Negative